dorienmc/documentation-legacy/katana/process.md

 ---
 ## Generate Output
-There are currently two possible outputs; SVG and G-code.
+There are currently two possible outputs; SVG and gcode.
 SVG files are created per layer and gcode files per request.

 After the output files are created Katana is done and returns the output to FORMIDE.
 For more information see the [output](https://developers.formide.com/#/docs/katana/output/) section.